rasti37/rasti37.github.io/website/content/posts/winrar-license-verification-scheme-analysis.md

 hash_final(HashContext, p->state + 6);
 ```

 Here comes the tricky part.
 There appears to be a discrepancy between Pegwit's source and WinRAR's decompilation, which initially confused me and made it difficult for me to grasp what was going on.
-Just like that, I ended upspending several hours debugging in x64dbg🙂.
+Just like that, I ended up spending several hours debugging in x64dbg🙂.
 In hindsight, this was probably a static-analysis skill issue on my part as I don't believe that the library itself is buggy — but hey, when static analysis fails, you gain more debugging experience (and lose a bit of hair) which is always really fun!

 It turns out that shit happens with the first call to `hash_process`: